vegastrike/Vega-Strike-Engine-Source/README.md

 ## Interstellar Warp Transit (Jump Drive)

 Most starships come equipped with a warp drive.
 Unfortunately they can only be used at large singularities in the space-time continuum.
-Your computer signals these points by placing glowing blue balls in those areas.
-Their relative size indicates how small a starship must be to fit through the jump point.
+Your computer signals these points by placing green donut-shaped wireframes in those areas.

 To engage a jump drive, position your ship inside and press 'j'.